 Important Investment Notes

 - The information on this website is not advice, it is provided solely to enable you to make your own investment decisions.
 The investments and/or investment services referred to may not be suitable for all investors.
+Unless we tell you otherwise, we won’t make any assessment of whether the investments and/or investment services you choose are appropriate or suitable for you, so you won’t have the protection of us telling you if they’re not.
 If you are unsure of the suitability of any investment, you should contact our Financial Advisers for advice.

 - We place investment instructions for you on an execution only basis.
 This means we don’t give you advice on your investment decisions except where you’ve specifically engaged one of our Financial Advisers to do this.
 You’re responsible for making your own investment decisions, and for ensuring you are, and continue to be, eligible to hold your chosen investments.
 You should make yourself aware of any restrictions on holding or trading your chosen investments, whether those restrictions are imposed by law, the issuer or provider of an investment, or otherwise.